RJAIN-27/SlackBot-CSC510/Bot.md

 # BOT

+The library bot L.I.B.R.A. is developed in Slack Environment.

+For automated integration testing, we have used Selenium along with robot library in Java.

 ## Use Cases:

 ### Use Case 1: Model Suggestion for a dataset <!-- Bot suggests the model to be used, in answer to a user's request about not having a clarity about what to do with the dataset --> <!-- User must have a dataset to know about the library to be used -->